microsoft/vcpkg-docs/vcpkg/concepts/build-system-integration.md

 ---
 # Build system integration

-vcpkg integrates seamlessly with MSBuild and CMake to provide your project's dependencies on build time. vcpkg also makes it easy to integrate with other build systems by providing a standardized and well-documented installation layout.
+vcpkg integrates seamlessly with MSBuild and CMake to restore your project's dependencies at build time. vcpkg also makes it easy to integrate with other build systems by providing a standard installation layout.

 ## MSBuild integration